Exhibition: 6 March – 12 July 2026 · The New Art Gallery Walsall · Free entry

 This archive is not merely a repository — it is the primary research source from which Billy Dosanjh's photographic tableaux are constructed.
 The costumes, gestures, interiors, and social textures visible in works such as Dayshift, Seamstress, and the Paths You Walk series are all grounded in this body of primary moving image evidence.

-Vintage television — broadcast archive
+Furnace flames — broadcast archive footage

 Broadcast